adamaviv/ic220-s19/units/unit_05.md

-This may seem bizzare at first, but it actually has a few advantages.
+This may seem bizarre at first, but it actually has a few advantages.
 For one, inverting bits is cheap and fast on computers.
-Also, when you add a postive to a negative number, and the result is negative, things work out pretty well.
+Also, when you add a positive to a negative number, and the result is negative, things work out pretty well.